IQuOD/duplicated_checking_IQuOD/README.md

    150.000    150.000      0.000     2.5000     2.5000     0.0000     0.0000
    200.000    200.000      0.000     1.3200     1.3200     0.0000     0.0000
    300.000    300.000      0.000     0.6600     0.6600     0.0000     0.0000
-Duplicate result is: Near Duplicate
+Duplicate result is: Possible Duplicate
 ```

 Now, you can get started with DC_OCEAN!

-##4.
-Logical flow of DC_OCEAN
+## 4. Logical flow of DC_OCEAN

 #### 4.1  support files to calculate the Profile Summary Score and potential duplicates list